heliotrope3n/the-energy-chronicles/_posts/2017-12-7-Waterloo-Science.md

 This is a nanotechnolgy lab.
 It is built on a separate foundation designed to resist earthquakes and any miniscule movement.
 It has orange glass to stop harmful light from going out.

 ![NanoTech]({{ site.url }}/images/2017-12-07-nanotech.jpg){: .fullwidth }

+## Analysis

+This post connects to requirement #2.
+This whole day was quite interesting, and there were a lot of applications for the technologies and concepts that we learned about today.
+The most interesting ones to me were probably the ones for quantum computing, which uses the energies of quantum particles.
+These can be used to encrypt messages, and could also provide an enormous amount of computing power for the world.
+The other one is the liquid nitrogen car, which takes away thermal energy from the magnet in order for it to work.
+The electromagnetivity of the magnet could possibly be used to power maglev trains cheaply, and this would reduce transportation costs.